britram/taps-transports/draft-ietf-taps-transports.md

 One-to-one style sockets are similar to TCP sockets, there is a 1:1 relationship between the sockets and the SCTP associations (except for listening sockets).
-One-to-many style SCTP sockets are similar to unconnected UDP sockets as there is a 1:n relationship between the sockets and the SCTP associations.
+One-to-many style SCTP sockets are similar to unconnected UDP sockets, where there is a 1:n relationship between the sockets and the SCTP associations.

 The SCTP stack can provide information to the applications about state